 If ONSF receives a letter that is negative - especially if it contains evidence of implicit bias or other problematic language - we may reach out directly to the letter writer to initiate a conversation, or may suggest that you seek an alternate letter without revealing specific information that would break the confidentiality of the letter writer.
 (Note, however, that there are other reasons that we will ask you to seek an alternate letter writer, so don’t assume that this is because the letter writer said something negative about you.)

-If you have concerns either about waiving access to your letters in general or about a particular letter, please contact Henry Dyson for an individual conversation.
+If you have concerns either about waiving access to your letters in general or about a particular letter, please contact ONSF for an individual conversation.

 When should I submit my FERPA form?